wjwpoi/DLNLP2023_TASK4/README.md

 necessary package:

 `
-torch re random
+torch re random jieba
 `

 If you want to train the model, you need to turn the variable `train=True`

-check point can be get from:
+checkpoint can be get from:

 `
 https://bhpan.buaa.edu.cn:443/link/21183D83EBD20B4C53A6867FD99AB185